fisirc/llm-text-evaluation/README.md

 ### CrossLingual

 Translates the question stem to another language via an LLM (default:
 `qwen3.6-plus` via OpencodeGo).
-Options are preserved from the baseline.
+Options are preserved from baseline.
 Validates that translated text length is at least 23% of the original.

 ```py